diespinoza/arduino-node-server/README.md

 # arduino-node-server
 Server built using node.
-Designed for multiple arduinos to communicate with
+Designed for 30+ arduinos to communicate with at the same time to upload and download data to a database, and to send commands to each other.

 ## Description

-This project aims to create a full-stack web application using nodeJS serverside.
+This project aims to create a full-stack web application using nodeJS serverside, an HTML, CSS, and JS main interface.
+The server will allows the users to interact, view, and control their arduino.
+The server will store data about the connected arduinos, including any data and commands uploaded.
 This web application is designed for a wifi-capable Arduino to communicate with

 ## Getting Started